 Reread, Reread, Reread

 If you’re writing a short story, reread it over again.
-It might sound like a weird or fairly obvious thing to suggest, but often times we get caught up on a scene we’re writing and forget the entire context of it.
-Rereading everything again always helps me put the story back into perspective, reminds me of previous scenes, dialogue, and worldbuilding that I could use to build out the story further, and restores a lot of the passion I lost for the project when I got stuck.
+It might sound like a weird or fairly obvious thing to suggest, but writer’s block often comes from us trying to build on a scene we’re writing when we can’t even remember the entire context of it.
+Rereading everything again always helps me put the story back into perspective, reminds me of previous scenes, characters, dialogue, and worldbuilding that I could use to build out the story further, and restores a lot of the passion I lost for the project when I got stuck.

 Write Everything by Hand